Coryphodon: Description

-The postcrania of Coryphodon indicate a semi-aquatic lifestyle.
-The trunk vertebrae serve as a primary indicator, as they have reduced spines.
+Features of the postcranial skeleton of Coryphodon suggest a semi-aquatic lifestyle.
+Notably, the trunk vertebrae had reduced neural spines, which in mammals are commonly linked to more water-adapted modes of movement.
 The limbs of Coryphodon were rather stout, and the feet were short, bearing 5 toes that had small hoof bones.
 In terms of anatomy, the feet of Coryphodon were similar to those of Uintatherium, though this is purely due to convergence.

 Estimates of Coryphodon's body mass have varied considerably.
 Based on a regression analysis of ungulates, Uhen & Gingerich 1995 estimated the mean body mass for the type species C. eocaenus to 340 kg, 600 kg for C. radians, and possibly as much as 700 kg for C. proterus and C. lobatus.

 Taxonomy and systematics

 Since the first fossil was found in Wyoming, the taxonomy of Coryphodon and its family have been in disarray – five described genera have been synonymized with Coryphodon and thirty-five proposed species have been declared invalid.